 - Level 2 Safeguarding

 - Systemic Constellation Approach

-I am also a trained ‘Human Toolbox’ coach practitioner.
+As well as being a counsellor, I am also a trained ‘Human Toolbox’ coach practitioner.
 This is an incredibly powerful psycho-educational tool, used to explain why we respond in certain ways to the experiences we face.
-It offers solutions; how we can harness the innate tools we already possess within us to take control and find healthier, more informed choices of responding to life’s ever-changing situations.
+It is solution focused; sets out how we can harness the innate tools we already possess within us to take control and find healthier, more informed choices of responding to life’s ever-changing situations.
 Anxiety and depression are normal bodily responses to difficult situations but often our coping mechanisms and behaviours fuel our stress response rather than enable us to manage more effectively.

 I integrate this into my counselling practice wherever appropriate or offer coaching as a stand-alone service.
 Before training as a counsellor, I worked in business specifically focused in HR and people services.

 Further, I have a specialist interest in the needs of individuals and their families affected by sensory impairment and loss and offer informed experience in this area.
 I have worked in addiction recovery, bereavement and loss support, education and in general practice.